Timeless (Meghan Trainor album)

-Timeless is the sixth major-label studio album by American singer-songwriter Meghan Trainor.
+Timeless is the sixth studio album by American singer-songwriter Meghan Trainor.
 It was released on June 7, 2024, by Epic Records.
 Trainor collaborated with producers such as Federico Vindver, Gian Stone, Grant Boutin, and Jason Evigan and featured artists included T-Pain, Lawrence, and Niecy Nash.
 The album has a doo-wop and bubblegum pop sound with club beats and influences of dance-pop and R&B. Its message centers on self-empowerment, women's empowerment, and positive self-talk, drawing inspiration from Trainor's family, motherhood, and her experiences in the music industry.

 Trainor promoted Timeless with public appearances and televised performances on programs such as Today and The Tonight Show Starring Jimmy Fallon.
 After its release, she embarked on her first concert tour in over seven years, The Timeless Tour (2024).
 The album was supported by three singles, "Been Like This", a collaboration with T-Pain, "To the Moon", and "Whoops".
 Critics believed it combined genres from Trainor's previous music in a more intense manner.
 Timeless debuted at number 27 on the US Billboard 200 with Trainor's best sales week since 2020.
 The album also reached number 12 in the United Kingdom and number 23 in Australia.
 Its deluxe edition, supported by the single "Criminals", was released on August 16, 2024.